fhellwig/validate-express-schema/README.md

 ## API

-The `validate-express-schema` package exports three middleware generator functions and one exception object:
+The `validate-express-schema` package exports one middleware generator functions and one exception object:

-    query(schema [, options])
-    params(schema [, options])
-    body(schema [, options])
+    validate(schema [, options])
     ValidationError

-Calling one of the three middleware generator functions returns a middleware function that validates the request query, params, and body objects.
+Calling the middleware generator functions returns a middleware function that validates the request params, query, and body objects.
 Validation errors result in `next(ValidationError)` being called.
 The `ValidationError` object has an `errors` property that lists the validation errors.